CaptainBluBlu/ClinicManagementSystem/README.md

 # Clinic Management System

-This project was created with VB.net for my assignment in semester 3 in my diploma It is not very polish because I was just beginning to learn how to program code other than html, css, and javascript :grin:
+This project was created with VB.net for my assignment in semester 3 in my diploma.
+It is not very polish because I was just beginning to learn how to program code other than html, css, and javascript :grin: